dgarske/wolfKeyMgr/README.md

 * A custom install location can be specified using: `./configure --prefix=/opt/local`
 * `autogen.sh` is script to generate configure, you'll need the autoconf tools installed, then proceed to the next step.
+* `src/wolfkeymgr` is the key manager service / dameon.
+A make install will typically put it into `/usr/local/bin/wolfkeymgr` or ``/usr/bin/wolfkeymgr`.

 ## Examples